Gnosis-Builders/Resources/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-on-Stereum/README.md

 ![Untitled 10](https://user-images.githubusercontent.com/51161692/211515065-0f518e48-7a9a-4cf7-b96e-33e5999ae20a.png)

 Congratulations!
-Your keystores has been loaded on your stereum node.
+Your keystores has been loaded on your Stereum node.

 ![Untitled 11](https://user-images.githubusercontent.com/51161692/211515114-7ed5318e-349a-4be3-a839-14f72908fb66.png)